 The Board of Education has adopted the policy of providing gym suits for high school girls and boys at a nominal cost to all students.
-These are the only uniforms that will be allowed in the P.E. classes.
-Students who move in to the Auburn District during the school year will be given thirty days to obtain an Auburn School P.E. uniform.
 These suits for both boys and girls have been purchased at wholesale prices and are of good quality.
 If they are properly cared for, these suits should last at least two or three years.
 Students must mark all their P.E. equipment (gym shoes, uniforms, towels, etc.) with their names in indelible ink or some other type of waterproof marker to aid in the prevention of their theft and making it possible to return gym suits to the proper owner.
-P.E. grading regulations for not dressing will be in force.
 P.E. uniforms in whole or in part are not to be worn in the halls or classrooms unless otherwise instructed by school personnel.